leap71/leap71.github.io/coding-for-engineers/README.md

 So I taught myself coding from a German computer magazine I bought at a newspaper stand.
 And I coded on a notebook — a paper notebook.
 It was so cool.
 When I was 10, I finally [got a programmable calculator, a TI-66](https://ja.wikipedia.org/wiki/TI-66#/media/%E3%83%95%E3%82%A1%E3%82%A4%E3%83%AB:TI-66.jpg).
 With it, I could start coding for real (really just steps of math, plus some control statements).
 [Inspired by my uncle's spacecraft ambitions](https://jlk.ae/2018/09/01/fly-rocket-fly-telling-the-story-of-uncle-lutz-attempt-to-conquer-space/), one of the first "apps" I wrote calculated the trajectory of a multi-stage rocket, using Tsiolkovsky’s foundational equations (the math is actually not hard).

 Finally, in 1985, I convinced my dad to buy a computer instead of a new typewriter.
-He spent what was then an enormous amount of money, especially for a struggling artist like he was, on a [state-of-the-art Amstrad CPC 664](https://en.wikipedia.org/wiki/Amstrad_CPC) personal computer (with whopping 64KB of memory).
+He spent what was then an enormous amount of money, especially for a struggling artist like he was, on a [state-of-the-art Amstrad CPC 664](https://en.wikipedia.org/wiki/Amstrad_CPC) personal computer (with a whopping 64KB of memory).

 Then he got really angry with me: The computer couldn't do anything out-of-the-box.
 He spent all that money and now had less than a typewriter!